xylix/lean-site-template/README.md

 To see an example site structure with multilingual support, see [this Hugo multilingual example](https://github.com/rayjolt/hugo-multilingual-example) or the official [Hugo documentation on Multilingual Mode](https://gohugo.io/content-management/multilingual/).

+## Developing/Customizing the Site Generator

+If this site generator is too inflexible for you and you would like to develop the site generator further, here are a few pointers to get you started.

+**Please note that we do not have the resources to teach individual folks how to develop the site generator.
+If the resources/notes below are not enough, please consider simply using the site as it comes.**

+1. The site generator is built on [Hugo](https://gohugo.io/), an open-source static site generator written in Go.
+They have great [written documentation](https://gohugo.io/documentation/), as well as a [Youtube playlist of tutorial screencasts](https://www.youtube.com/watch?v=qtIqKaDlqXo&list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3) to get you started.
+1. The site is split into 2 parts: [the custom LEAN Hugo theme](https://github.com/rtcharity/local-ea-template), and the [actual site generator/template](https://github.com/rtcharity/lean-site-template) (this repo) which uses the theme.
+The template references the theme as a [git submodule](https://git-scm.com/docs/git-submodule).
+When you clone the `lean-site-template` generator, you'll need to run `git submodule update --init --recursive` in order to initialize the theme submodule.
+1. This repository contains all the config, written content, and static images; the theme repo contains all of the HTML and CSS for the site.
+1. The site generator is tied to a specific *commit* of the theme.
+Therefore, if you ever push an update the theme, you will need to also update this repo to point to the new theme commit.
+Otherwise, the site generator will keep using the older version of the theme. `git submodule update --init --recursive` should always pull the latest version of the theme, so all you need to do is run that and then commit the changes to git.

+## Contributors

+The 1.0 version of this site generator was built bu @henryaj & @mondayrain.
+Special thanks to others in the LEAN network for proofreading and editing!